produce101levi/Evidence-2/README.md

 An unrestricted grammar’s main characteristic is the lack of restrictions and conditions that conform it.
 Since this grammar conforms to the rules of a Context Free Grammar, this type is immediately discarded.

+A regular grammar is more restricted than a CFG.
+Each rule can only have a non-terminal followed by a terminal on the right-hand side, or a terminal followed by a non-terminal).
+Since this grammar is conformed by multiple terminals and nonterminals on the right side of the production, this cannot be a regular grammar.

 **Time Complexity**

 In the worst case, the algorithm's time complexity is an exponential complexity O(R^n), where R is the number of rules that the parser can look through and n is the length of the string.